apache/seatunnel/docs/en/contribution/contribute-plugin.md

 ```

 After you using `mvn package` to make a distribution, you can find the plugin in your ${distribution}/connectors/spark.

+## Add information to plugin-mapping.properties file

+SeaTunnel use `plugin-mapping.properties` file to locate the name of the jar package, the file is under module `seatunnel-connectors`, the key/value rule in
+properties is : `engineName.pluginType.pluginName=artifactId`. eg: `spark.source.hello=seatunnel-connector-spark-hello`.
+So that SeaTunnel can find plugin jar according to user's config file.

 # Contribute Flink Plugins